-I collect jewelry from all the places that I travel and wear each piece as a scrapbook of memories of where I have been.
+I collect jewelry from all the places that I travel to and wear each piece as a scrapbook of memories of where I have been.

 I also love gifting pieces of jewelry or small trinkets to memorable people that I meet along the way.

-What’s always in your fanny pack?
+What’s in your fanny pack?

 A square credit card reader, pen and tiny notebook, lip gloss, Mamie Ruth business cards, and stickers to pass out to new friends I meet.
 My phone, wallet, and all the basic boring stuff.

-is too many?
+Sunglasses: how many are too many?
 What styles do you bring?

 Truthfully, I ALWAYS forget to pack sunglasses.